puffnfresh/bilby.js/README.md

 Returns `true` iff `a` is a `left` or a `right`.

-# Attempt
+# Validation

-    Attempt e v = Failure e + Success v
+    Validation e v = Failure e + Success v

-The Attempt data type represents a "success" value or a semigroup of "failure" values.
-Attempt has an applicative functor which collects failures' errors or creates a new success value.
+The Validation data type represents a "success" value or a semigroup of "failure" values.
+Validation has an applicative functor which collects failures' errors or creates a new success value.